softloud/simeta/README.md

 ## work in progress

-This package is a work in progress, can’t guarantee anything works as intended.
+This package grew from my PhD work, repackaged as has been useful to other researchers.
+Such a learning process, sharing and using research software.

 ## installation

-You can install `simeta::` from github with:
+You can install `simeta` from github with:

 ``` r
 # install.packages("devtools")